Studio-Link/BeagleBoneBlack-3D-Model/README.md

 SolidWorks 3D model of the BeagleBone Black

 Contains the following:
-- SolidWorks, IGES, STEP files
+- SolidWorks, IGES, STEP, STL files
 - 3D PDF (open in Adobe Reader)

 Made available by Logic Supply based on information from BeagleBoard.org